 Perhaps it was not intended for people, only burials, as has been suggested of the small chambers at Carrowmore.

-The orientation of this chamber is directed away from the rest of the monuments at Carrowkeel, towards Sheemor and Loughcrew 75 km away.
-It may be aligned towards to the extreme lunar standstill rising or towards another monument, linking Carrowkeel with the sites on the east coast of Ireland.
+The orientation of this chamber is directed away from the rest of the monuments at Carrowkeel, towards Sheemor and Loughcrew 75 kilometers distant.
+The chamber may be aligned towards to the extreme lunar standstill rising or towards another monument, symbolically linking Carrowkeel with the sites on the other coast of Ireland.

 Carn P—A beautifully built conical cam, about 12 feet high, and 33 feet in diameter at the base.
 The Ordnance map gives 138 feet as its height above sea-level.
 The most careful examination of this carn failed to reveal any cist, chamber, or interment; it is a cenotaph, like Carn A. Four large boulders of rock had been laid on the site chosen for the carn, and the stones were heaped on these.